thanos-io/thanos/docs/proposals/config.md

 ### Prometheus & Hashmod

-An alternative to this is to use the existing [hashmod](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) functionality within Prometheus to enable [horizontal scaling](https://www.robustperception.io/scaling-and-federating-prometheus/), in this scenario a user would supply their entire configuaration to every Prometheus node and use hashing to scale out.
+An alternative to this is to use the existing [hashmod](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) functionality within Prometheus to enable [horizontal scaling](https://www.robustperception.io/scaling-and-federating-prometheus/), in this scenario a user would supply their entire configuration to every Prometheus node and use hashing to scale out.
 The main downside of this is that as a Prometheus instance is added or removed from the cluster the targets will be moved to a new scrape instance.
 This is bad if you are wanting to keep tenants to a minimal number of Prometheus instances.

 ### Prometheus & Consistent Hashing